confluence/python-textbok/python_notes/Sorting_and_Searching_Algorithms.rst

 The values might be integers, or strings or even other kinds of objects.
 We will examine two algorithms:

-* *Selection sort* (which relies on repeatedly *selecting* the next smallest item), and
+* *Selection sort*, which relies on repeated *selection* of the next smallest item
-* *Merge sort* (which relies on repeatedly *merging* sections of the list that are already sorted)
+* *Merge sort*, which relies on repeated *merging* of sections of the list that are already sorted

-Other well-known algorithms for sorting lists are *Insertion sort*, *Bubble sort*, *Heap sort*, *Quicksort* and *Shell sort*.
+Other well-known algorithms for sorting lists are *insertion sort*, *bubble sort*, *heap sort*, *quicksort* and *shell sort*.

-There are also a variety of algorithms which perform the sorting task for restricted kinds of values, for example:
+There are also various algorithms which perform the sorting task for restricted kinds of values, for example:

-* *Counting sort* (relies on values all belonging to a small set of items)
+* *Counting sort*, which relies on the values belonging to a small set of items
-* *Bucket sort* (relies on being able to map each value to one of a small set of items)
+* *Bucket sort*, which relies on the ability to map each value to one of a small set of items
-* *Radix sort* (relies on values being sequences of digits)
+* *Radix sort*, which relies on the values being sequences of digits

-Restricting the task enlarges the set of algorithms that can perform it and among these new algorithms may be ones that have desirable properties.
+If we restrict the task, we can enlarge the set of algorithms that can perform it.
+Among these new algorithms may be ones that have desirable properties.
 For example, *Radix sort* uses fewer steps than any generic sorting algorithm.

 Selection sort
 --------------

-Selection sort orders a given list by repeatedly selecting the smallest remaining element and moving it to the end of a growing sorted list.
+To order a given list using selection sort, we repeatedly select the smallest remaining element and move it to the end of a growing sorted list.

 To illustrate selection sort, let us examine how it operates on a small list of four elements: